Refinance rates with Laurel Road start at 1.89%.

 The first payment due date and monthly payment amounts will be outlined in the loan agreement.
-Once you and your cosigner have signed on the dotted line, you will begin making payments each month.
+Once you and your cosigner have signed on the dotted line, you’ll begin making payments each month.

-It’s important to remember that your cosigner is not just there for moral support; they are legally responsible for repaying your loan should you default.
+It’s important to remember that your cosigner isn’t just there for moral support — they’re legally responsible for repaying your loan if you default.

 In some cases, you and your cosigner may choose to make repayment a joint effort.
 Make sure you both understand your agreed-upon repayment plan and schedule.
 This way, you can avoid someone accidentally missing a payment.

-If you have a family member, spouse, or parent cosigning a student loan with you. it may seem like the perfect solution to overwhelming student loan payments.
+If you have a family member, spouse or parent cosigning a student loan for you, it may seem like the perfect solution to overwhelming student loan payments.
 However, there are potential problems that fall disproportionately on the cosigner.

-That’s because cosigners share full responsibility of the loan with the primary borrower.
-Their liability for the loan can affect their own credit, for better or worse.
-It’s possible it could keep them from qualifying for other credit since the cosigned loan appears on their credit report.
+That’s because cosigners share full responsibility for the loan with the primary borrower.
+As such, their liability for the loan can affect their own credit and DTI, for better or worse.
+It’s possible it could even keep them from qualifying for other credit since the cosigned loan appears on their credit report.

-Furthermore, if the primary borrower does not make consistent payments on the loan, the late or defaulted payments will negatively impact the cosigner’s credit score.
+Furthermore, if the primary borrower doesn’t make consistent payments on the loan, the late or defaulted payments will negatively impact the cosigner’s credit score.

 Considering the risks a cosigner takes on, some student loan refinancing companies have options in place to allow primary borrowers to eventually release their cosigners.

-Specifically, Earnest and Citizens Bank will both allow the primary borrower to discharge their cosigner after 36 consecutive months of on-time payments.
-However, most other lenders require cosigners to remain jointly responsible with the primary borrower for the life of the loan.
+While a lender might allow the primary borrower to discharge their cosigner after a period of on-time payments, many other lenders require cosigners to remain jointly responsible with the primary borrower for the life of the loan.

-This situation comes with the potential to damage both your own and your cosigner’s financial standings and the relationship.
+This situation comes with the potential to damage the financial standings of both you and your cosigner, as well as your relationship.
 As the primary borrower, you need to consider carefully before asking someone to cosign student loan refinancing.